geohackweek/vector/_episodes/02-geospatial-concepts.md

 ## Vector Geospatial Data

-If you're coming from the Earth Sciences, we're *not referring to fields of arrows* indicating direction and magnitude ....
-Instead, "vector" is a term commonly used in Geographical Information Systems (GIS) to refer to **discrete geometric entities** (*also referred to as objects, primitives, shapes or features*) that represent or approximate distinct "things" on the land surface (or the bottom of the sea, or Mars); these entity or object types typically are *not used to represent continuously varying fields, rasters or other tessellations*.
+"Vector" is a term commonly used in Geographical Information Systems (GIS) to refer to **discrete geometric entities** (*also referred to as objects, primitives, shapes or features*) that represent or approximate distinct "things" on the land surface (or the bottom of the sea, or Mars); these entity or object types typically are *not used to represent continuously varying fields, rasters or other tessellations*.

 Examples include points and polygons.

+If you're coming from the Earth Sciences, be warned that we're *not referring to fields of arrows* indicating direction and magnitude (for example, for wind velocity).

 ## Simple Features